nv-vn/TelegraML/README.md

 ### What doesn't?

 * No webhooks
-* Missing most 2.0 API features
+* Missing the 2.0 inline mode API changes

 ### Implemented Types: